AER-RC/MT_CKD_H2O/README.md

 cd run_example
 ../mt_ckd_h2o_v4.0_linux_gnu_dbl < mt_ckd.config

-The absco-ref_wv-mt-ckd.nc file and the output from the driver can be found in the tar file below.
+The absco-ref_wv-mt-ckd.nc file and the output from the driver can be found in a separate example package.